jumailj/jumailj/README.md

  👋 Hi, I’m jumail

 &nbsp;&nbsp;I Like Making Fun, Interactive Things With Code.
-I Also Talk & Write About Those Things
+I Also Talk & Write About Those Things✨